remorses/vitro/README.md

 ## Things to do

+-   sidebar in safari has zindex too high
+-   render components inside iframes when specified, to not let css files modify the UI
+-   add a globalCSS options to pass an array of css files to include in global scope (inside the iframe)
+-   add the next css plugin to let users import css files that are not css modules
 -   ~~dark mode~~
 -   use more complex @/ because user could be using it already
 -   store columns count in localstorage